Hades-AF/Hasura-GraphQL-With-Terraform/README.md

 ### **Step Four**

 Go ahead and clone this repository to your local machine.
+Update the main.tf and include your aws access and secret keys.
 Make sure your CL is in the root folder of this repository before running the terraform commmands.

 These go as following: